 We can learn a lot about mesothelioma by reviewing and understanding statistics about the disease.
-Statistical analysis allows us to identify trends, determine prognosis, evaluate treatment strategies, and more.
-Stats help us understand cancer and conglomerated data gives us fresh insight into mesothelioma.
+Statistical analysis allows us to identify trends, determine prognosis, evaluate treatment strategies and more.
+Stats help us understand cancer and combined data gives us fresh insight into mesothelioma.
 The following mesothelioma statistics are sources from government and global health agencies, as well as respected cancer research publications.

 Fast Facts About Mesothelioma

-- Mesothelioma develops 10 to 50 years after asbestos exposure
+- Mesothelioma develops 10-50 years after asbestos exposure

-- 3,000 people in the United States are diagnosed with mesothelioma each year
+- 3,000 people in the U.S. are diagnosed with mesothelioma each year

 - 2,600 people die from mesothelioma in the U.S. each year